viableindustries/viable-oauthlib/docs/oauth1/server.rst

 Creating a Provider
 ===================

-OAuthLib is a dependency free library that may be used with any web framework.
+OAuthLib is a framework independent library that may be used with any web framework.
 That said, there are framework specific helper libraries to make your life easier.